simonpacis/kapyban/README.md

      move y completed
      move u completed
      ```
+     Note that if you wanted to move all the contents of a single column to another, the swap command allows you to do so.

+     ```
+     swap in progress done
+     ```

 After executing these commands, all tasks initially distributed across "Backlog" and "In Progress" will be consolidated under the "Completed" column.